 Mr Kabil holds a Bachelor’s degree in Mechanical Engineering from Alexandria University.

-Mr Speechley initially trained in law and worked for several years with leading law firms in London and New York focusing on private equity transaction.
-He holds a First-Class Honors degree in Law from the University of Sheffield, UK.
+Mr. Speechley initially trained in law and worked for several years with leading law firms in London and New York focusing on private equity transactions.
+He is the author of a leading text on acquisition finance and holds a First-Class Honors degree in Law from the University of Sheffield.

 Wahid Hamid leads the Abraaj Performance Acceleration Group.
 Mr. Hamid is Chairman of the ParCo Review Committee and a member of the firm’s Investment Committee.